Back to overview

 Duration

-Eighteen to 24 months for the intermediate apprenticeship, 24 months for the paralegal apprenticeship, six years for the solicitor apprenticeship and around 32 months for
+Sixteen to 24 months for legal administration/ business administration apprenticeships, 24 months for the paralegal apprenticeship, six years for the solicitor apprenticeship and around 32 months for the graduate solicitor apprenticeship.
+The duration of the chartered legal executive apprenticeship is dependent on entry point and route (contentious or non-contentious).

 Work experience